History of Walt Disney in Timeline

 1968: Involvement in Winnie the Pooh and the Blustery Day

-In 1968, Walt Disney was heavily involved in the story development of the animated short Winnie the Pooh and the Blustery Day.
+In 1968, Disney was heavily involved in the story development of the animated short Winnie the Pooh and the Blustery Day.

-1971: Dedication of Walt Disney World
+1971: Walt Disney World Inauguration

 In 1978, Mickey Mouse was given his own star for motion pictures on the Hollywood Walk of Fame.

-1980: Minor Planet Named After Disney
+1980: Minor Planet 4017 Disneya

 1982: Opening of Epcot Center

-1986: Television Hall of Fame Induction
+1986: Induction into the Television Hall of Fame

 In 1986, Walt Disney was inducted into the Television Hall of Fame.